 Now you are blogging.

 Do it again.
 And again.
 In fact, for every activity you try in this workshop, we suggest you write a blogpost.
-In the next hands on unit write a story about your experience setting up a SPLOT.
+In a later next hands on unit write a story about your experience setting up a SPLOT.
 Link to it.
 Write about any ideas you might have for it.

 After the workshop, you may want to experiment with changing your themes.
 Adding Plugins.
 Exploring widgets.
 Get help via Wordpress Support.

-This is just to get your feet in the domain saddle.
-We will move on to install several more Wordpress sites.
+This is just to get your feet in the domain saddle and putting up just one site on your staked claim.
+We will move on later to install several more Wordpress, ones that come with some features we have packed into your saddlebags.
 Eventually you will have a small herd of them.
 You will be a web site rancher.

 The Domain of One's Own project started at the University of Mary Washington (UMW) provides all students, staff, and faculty an internet domain name and web hosting for the duration of their time at an institution.
 This idea has spread to many other institutions, many of them providing services via Reclaim Hosting, an education service started by Jim Groom and Tim Owens, who helped launch the project originally at UMW.